This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Certificate Manager is a service that supports certificate deployment and integrated management, allowing users to create and use SSL/TLS certificates issued by a Certificate Authority (CA) and self-signed certificates for development or testing purposes in Samsung Cloud Platform resources.
-It also enables management of the certificate lifecycle by checking expiring certificates through expiration notification emails.
+Certificate Manager is a service that supports certificate distribution and integrated management, enabling users to generate SSL/TLS certificates issued by a Certificate Authority (CA) and self‑signed certificates for development or testing purposes, and use them on Samsung Cloud Platform resources.
+By receiving pre‑expiration notification emails, users can identify certificates that are about to expire and manage the certificate lifecycle.

 Features

-- Easy creation: You can create a certificate with a simple task on the Samsung Cloud Platform Console.
-User certificates issued from outside undergo validity verification and only deployable certificates are distributed.
+- Simple Creation: You can generate certificates with simple steps in the Samsung Cloud Platform Console.
+User certificates issued externally are validated, and only certificates that pass verification are distributed.

-- Service Integration: Connects certificates registered in Certificate Manager to Load Balancer to encrypt network connections and protect services.
+- Service Integration: Connect the certificates registered in Certificate Manager to the Load Balancer to encrypt network connections and protect the service.

-- Certificate Creation: You can create a user certificate issued by a certificate authority or a self-signed certificate suitable for development/testing purposes.
+- Certificate Creation: You can generate a user certificate issued by a certification authority or a self-signed certificate suitable for development/testing (Self-signed).

-- Expiration Notice: You can set the recipient of the expiration notice for each certificate.
-The notification recipient will receive an email from 45 days before expiration.
-(Sent 45/30/15/7/1 day before expiration)
+- Expiration Alert: You can set expiration alert recipients for each certificate.
+Emails are sent to the recipients starting 45 days before expiration.
+(Sent 45/30/15/7/1 days before expiration)

-The Certificate Manager’s user certificate consists of Private Key, Certificate Body, and Certificate Chain.
-Enter the certificate information, including the entire contents, including the BEGIN and END lines.
+User certificates in Certificate Manager consist of a Private Key, Certificate Body, and Certificate Chain.
+Enter the entire certificate information, including the BEGIN and END lines.

 Private Key

 Enter the private key in PEM format.
-The private key supports RSA and the decrypted value must be entered.
+Private Key supports RSA and must be entered as a decrypted value.

 -----BEGIN RSA PRIVATE KEY-----